bill-of-materials/awesome-minitel/readme.md

 ![Minitel Glitches](/minitel.png)

-This repository is here for Minitel enthusiasts who might want to give a second life to their terminal.
+This repository stands here for Minitel enthusiasts who may want to give a second life to their terminal.
 See [Wikipedia](https://en.wikipedia.org/wiki/Minitel) for general information about Minitel terminal and network.

 The Minitel devices were made to work with a French dedicated public network from the 80s implementing [X.25](https://en.wikipedia.org/wiki/X.25) protocol: the [Transpac Network](https://fr.wikipedia.org/wiki/Transpac).
-This network was also used for various usages in professional industry, including for inter bank transfers and payments.
-With the emergence of Internet, this network became unneeded and obsolete.
+This network was also used in professional industry, including for inter-bank transfers, payments...
+With the emergence of Internet, the network became unneeded and obsolete.
 Its backbone was shut down in 2012, implying the death of the public Minitel network.
-Since then, Minitel terminals became pretty much
-useless: they were just display terminal with pretty much no compute and very limited RAM.
+Since then, Minitel terminals became pretty much useless: they were just display terminal with pretty much no compute and very limited RAM.
 Hopefully new usages are now possible, thanks to some modifications made to the original hardware, or with external hardware used to provide content to the Minitel.
 Some terminals like Minitel 1B have a serial port at their back that can be used to display characters on the screen and send keystrokes from the user to an external device.
 This is mainly what this repository is about.
 You will also find interesting archives and technical documentation.

 ## Contents